 - Many of the free courses will try and up-sell you a certificate, a set of courses or another offer to try and get some money out of you.

-- If a Udemy sale just happened and you missed it, then you’re going to be waiting awhile for the next sale.
+- If a Udemy sale just happened and you missed it, just wait a few days for the next one.

-- If you need to learn a new skill quickly, then who cares about spending a bit extra.
+- If you need to learn a new skill quickly, you have a variety of other options aside from Udemy.

-- If there is no urgency, then waiting for the next discount sale makes the most sense.
+- If there is no urgency, then waiting for the next discount sale or shopping around makes the most sense.

 - Promises to make you rich